Entrepreneurship

 Theses:

-Thesis keywords: Health of business leaders, Collective proceedings, Emotions, Affectivity
+Thesis keywords: Corporate executives’ health, Insolvency proceedings, Emotions, Affectivity

 Thesis advisor: Charles PUEL